Stone Cold Steve Austin: Part-time appearances (2005–2020)

 Austin returned to WWE programming in March 2007, partially to promote his starring role in the release of WWE Films' production The Condemned.
 On March 31, he inducted Jim Ross into the Hall of Fame.
-At WrestleMania 23, Austin was the special guest referee for the match between Bobby Lashley and Umaga.
+At WrestleMania 23 on April 1, Austin was the special guest referee for the match between Bobby Lashley and Umaga.
 If Lashley lost, his manager Donald Trump's head would be shaved, and if Umaga lost, his manager Vince McMahon's head would be shaved.
 During the match, Austin delivered Stone Cold Stunners to Umaga, Vince McMahon, Shane McMahon, and Trump.
 Lashley won the match; Trump, Austin, and Lashley then shaved McMahon's head.
 Austin ended the show by hitting the Stone Cold Stunner on both Vince and Trump.
 He then appeared in a video on the June 11 episode of Raw as part of "Mr. McMahon's Appreciation Night", where he shared his thoughts on his past feuds with McMahon.
 Austin appeared on the August 18 episode of Saturday Night's Main Event, as a possible illegitimate child of McMahon.
 He hit McMahon and Coachman with Stone Cold Stunners before leaving.
-He appeared at SummerSlam to aid Matt Hardy in battling MVP in a beer-drinking contest.
+He appeared at SummerSlam on August 26 to aid Matt Hardy in battling MVP in a beer-drinking contest.
 The match ended in a no-contest after Austin handed a beer to MVP and gave him the Stone Cold Stunner.
-Austin made another appearance at Cyber Sunday, where he guest refereed a World Heavyweight Championship match between Batista and The Undertaker.
+Austin made another appearance at Cyber Sunday on October 28, where he guest refereed a World Heavyweight Championship match between Batista and The Undertaker.
 On the November 5 episode of Raw, Austin made an appearance to confront Santino Marella for criticizing The Condemned.
 The argument ended as Marella received a Stone Cold Stunner from Austin, who then walked backstage only to return with a Budweiser beer truck to hose down Marella and his valet Maria with beer.
 Austin appeared on the Raw 15th Anniversary special, attacking Vince McMahon.